dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 ### 1.1.3.
 Concretely Abstract

-This solution valiantly attempts to name the concepts in the domain
+This solution valiantly attempts to name the concepts in the domain:

 ```ruby
 class Bottles